worasom/energy_sale_rev/index.md

 The data comes from the following sources:

 - Monthly energy consumption, revenue, prices, and number of customer by sector by state since 1990 from https://www.eia.gov/electricity/data.php#sales, https://www.eia.gov/electricity/data/browser/, and https://www.eia.gov/electricity/sales_revenue_price/.
 The sectors are residential, commercial, transportation, and other.
 There are 50 states + 1 for DC.
+- Monthly short-term estimated eletricity consumption from short-term energy outlook (STEO), https://www.eia.gov/outlooks/steo/data/browser/.
 - Population by state from https://fred.stlouisfed.org, example, https://fred.stlouisfed.org/series/ALPOP
 - Monthly number of heating and cooling days by state from National Centers for Environmental Information, https://www.ncdc.noaa.gov/ushcn/data-access.
 There is no data from Alaska and Hawaii.
 - Monthly unemployment rate by state from Federal Reserve Bank of St. Louis, https://fred.stlouisfed.org. example , https://fred.stlouisfed.org/series/CAUR